grit-coding/account-manager/README.md

 # Account Manager API
 This repository is created for teaching purposes, demonstrating an AWS setup using API Gateway, Lambda, and DynamoDB.
 It provides practical API examples for creating, retrieving, updating, and deleting accounts.
+To gain a better understanding of unit testing, be sure to check out how it's done in the *src/common/utils* folder.

 Feel free to download, fork, and deploy this repository to your own AWS account.
 To do so, follow the detailed instructions provided in [Local Setup and Deployment Guide](https://github.com/grit-coding/account-manager/blob/main/docs/local-README.md).
 This will enable you to set up the project locally and deploy it to AWS Lambda.